-Cheating on any assignment or examination will result in the following disciplinary actions: (1) "XF" (a cheating F) will be the grade earned for the course, and (2) possible expulsion from the University of Maryland effective the following semester.
-All cases of academic misconduct will be referred to the Office of Student Conduct at University of Maryland, College Park (UMCP).
+Cheating on any assignment or examination will result in the following disciplinary actions: (1) "XF" (a cheating F) will be the grade earned for the course, and (2) possible expulsion from the University of Maryland College Park's (UMCP) B.A.
+Program in Criminology and Criminal

+Justice at the Shady Grove Center, effective the following semester.
+All cases of academic misconduct will be referred to the Office of Student Conduct at UMCP.
 Examples of conduct meriting such disciplinary actions include, but are not limited to, the following: (1) cheating on an examination with or without the assistance of another student or students (2) submitting, as your own work, a paper that is either wholly or partially plagiarized, such as purchasing a paper from an internet site or superficially rewriting the work of others without proper citations, or (3) collaborating with fellow students on assignments or take-home examinations for which you were instructed to work alone.